-As a grassroots organization, the OFB Board of Directors is comprised of volunteer leaders — farmers and ranchers who take time away from their fields or livestock to make a difference for Oregon agriculture.
+As a grassroots, nonprofit organization, the OFB Board of Directors is comprised of volunteer leaders — family farmers and ranchers who take time away from their fields or livestock to make a difference for Oregon agriculture.

-All of our policy and political priorities develop from a time-tested, democratic process, beginning at the county level.
+All of OFB’s policy and political priorities develop from a completely democratic process, beginning at the county Farm Bureau level, where decisions are made by Oregon family farmers and ranchers.
 Positions, ideas, and initiatives then make their way to the OFB annual convention, where Farm Bureau members from around the state meet to discuss and vote upon the organization’s goals for the coming year.

 President Barry Bushue runs a family nursery, berry, and flowering basket operation near Boring.

 1st Vice President Peggy Browne is a cattle rancher and also raises hay and grain in North Powder.

 2nd Vice President Angela Bailey is an ornamental tree and shrub grower from Gresham.

 3rd Vice President Barb Iverson grows tulips, grass seed, wheat, and other crops in Woodburn.

 4th Vice President/Women’s Advisory Council Chair Mickey Killingsworth raises sheep in Madras.

 Larry Lear is a retired wheat and hog producer from Condon.